TheBiomics/Molecular-Dynamics/README.md

 # Molecular Dynamics Simulation using Google Colab

 ## Building Gromacs/NAMD (Open Source) with GPU Support on Google Colab

-Use notebook.ipynb file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.
+Use *.ipynb file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.

-## Running an example on google colab (May be without GPU support)

-Run a simple tutorial by copying pasting the text of MDTutorialFirst.ipy on google colab notebook.
-Basic commands to help you get simple understanding on running simple simulations.

 ## Useful options